LucaSlade/ME405-Romulus/README.md

  - User Interface with a button for start/stop (`UI.py`)

 # Modular Structure
-Each piece listed above is individually implemented into a navigation task allowing for various combinations of obstacles to be overcame with ease along a specified course.
+Each piece listed above is individually implemented into a navigation task allowing for various combinations of obstacles to be overcome with ease along a specified course.
 This structure is essential for adaptability and larger tracks.

 ## **Motor and Encoder Control**
  - `Driver_Motors.py`: Handles PWM-based motor control.